DESERT ROSES IN TWO VARIANTS

 • Finally, add the previously ground spelt or corn flakes with a mixer (fig. 8).

-• Enjoy your meal from FeFè’s kitchen!
+• Enjoy from FeFè’s kitchen!

 Author image